macton/utf8-blocks/README.md

 See also: <http://en.wikipedia.org/wiki/Unicode#Standardized_subsets>

 ## Format
-Files is line based.
-Empty lines should be ignored.
+Files are ASCII formatted and line based.
+(Empty lines should be ignored.)
-Anything after a `# is a comment
+Anything after a # is a comment

 Lines are divided into three comma-separated fields: